geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 ### Highlights

 - **[AMD Contract Targets](#geohot-000026)**: The team is aiming to complete the AMD contract by May, with specific performance targets including single machine, two-machine clusters, and beating NVIDIA performance benchmarks, each valued at $400,000.
-- **[Flash Attention Progress](#geohot-000126)**: Flash attention is identified as the primary blocker for training Llama 405B; the forward pass works on MI350, and the backward pass is scheduled for implementation this week to enable training Llama 8B.
+- **[Flash Attention Progress](#geohot-000126)**: Flash attention is identified as the primary blocker for training LLaMA 405B; the forward pass works on MI350, and the backward pass is scheduled for implementation this week to enable training LLaMA 8B.
-- **[Visualization and Profiling](#geohot-000252)**: Occupancy visualization is working, allowing users to see wave patterns; discussion includes setting `sqtt-limit-se` to zero by default to improve performance on instruction tracing.
+- **[Visualization and Profiling](#geohot-000252)**: Occupancy visualization is working, allowing users to see wave patterns; discussion includes setting `SQTT-limit-se` to zero by default to improve performance on instruction tracing.
 - **[Optimizing Instruction Tracing](#geohot-000752)**: Geohot critiques the current profiler for listing every instruction hit in loops, suggesting a UI update to aggregate hits and offer expandable views for better usability.
 - **[NVIDIA HEVC Decode](#geohot-001513)**: HEVC decode is functional; Nimlgen implemented a custom file format parser because the hardware requires specific bit offsets and physical address spacing in a dedicated video queue.
 - **[macOS SIP-free Packaging](#geohot-002502)**: The team discusses improving the macOS eGPU driver packaging to remove the requirement for disabling System Integrity Protection (SIP), aiming to make the installation process user-friendly.